jmcantrell/btrfs-snapshots/README.md

 ### Arch User Repository (AUR)

-There are two packages available for Arch Linux, available via the AUR.
+There are two packages available for Arch Linux, available via the AUR:

-Stable, based on the latest tagged release:
+- [btrfs-snapshots][pkg-aur] (stable, based on the latest tag)
-[btrfs-snapshots][aur]

-Unstable, based on the latest commit to the main branch:
+- [btrfs-snapshots-git][pkg-aur-git] (unstable, based on the latest commit)
-[btrfs-snapshots-git][aur-git]

 ## Help